jdeepwell/DWDocker.lbaction/README.md

 ## Installation

-- Checkout repo into a folder named "DWDocker.lbaction"
+- Checkout repo (should generated folder "DWDocker.lbaction"
+- Locate DWDocker.lbaction in Finder
 - Double click to install into LaunchBar

+*(The last step will actually copy it over into `~/Library/Application Support/LaunchBar/Actions/`, so you can delete the original*

 ## Usage